oVirt/ovirt-site/source/feature/networkmaintab.html.md

 **Hosts**
 Have a radio button that will show either

+1. All the hosts in the dc (?)
+    -   **Columns**- Status (icon), Name, Cluster, Data Center
+    -   **Actions**- SetupNetworks

-1. All the hosts that this network is attached to
+2. All the hosts that this network is attached to
     -   **Columns**- Status (icon), Name, Cluster, Data Center, Nic (nic name, if bond- bond name), Nic Rx, Nic Tx.
     -   **Actions**-SetupNetworks

-2. All the hosts where this network attached to the cluster but not to the host (Very important for non-required where the host status does not indicate something is missing)
+3. All the hosts where this network attached to the cluster but not to the host (Very important for non-required where the host status does not indicate something is missing)
     -   **Columns**- Status (icon), Name, Cluster, Data Center
     -   **Actions**- SetupNetworks